 The importance of knowing languages

 "The main finding of this study," says Stanovsky, "is that the use of other languages really helped encode Akkadian."
-Indeed, without pre-training the model on those 104 different languages, accuracy was nearly 30 percentage points lower.
+Indeed, without pre-training the model on those 104 different languages, the reading accuracy of the cuneiform tablets was nearly 30 percentage points lower.

-It is a tool that in the next few years, I am sure, will unleash enormous potential for the decoding of important historical documents.
+It is a tool that in the next few years, I am sure, will unleash enormous potential for the deciphering of important historical documents.